-The upshot: it seems likely that at least preliminary Phase 3 trial data will be available in late October, meaning that large-scale manufacturing of the lead candidate vaccines can begin.
+The upshot: Phase 3 trial data has begun to become available (see below), meaning that large-scale manufacturing of the lead candidate vaccines can begin in parallel.
 Our guess is that the first doses could be administered before the end of 2020 — quite an extraordinary result if it pans out, given that vaccines traditionally take over a decade to develop.

-Perhaps the furthest along of all the major vaccine candidates, AstraZeneca’s prospective COVID-19 vaccine uses a weakened form of a common cold virus that usually infects chimpanzees.
+AstraZeneca’s prospective COVID-19 vaccine uses a weakened form of a common cold virus (called an adenovirus) that usually infects chimpanzees.
 It is genetically altered to carry some of the code for key proteins in the SARS-CoV-2 virus, thereby eliciting a protective immune response in humans.

 Russia’s ‘Sputnik V’